jonasjberg/jonasjberg.github.io/_posts/2016-11-17-css-preprocessors.markdown

 ### Pros

 * Ease of development
+    * All kinds of "[syntactic sugar][wiki-syntactic-sugar]".

-    * Less repetition
+    * Less repetition -- variables and other means of abstraction enables encapsulation of concepts for later reuse.

-    * Does calculations
+    * Simpler calculation -- evaluation of expressions with variable arithmetic, as well as other expressions means less error-prone, manual work.

 * Maintainability
+    * All kinds of "[syntactic sugar][wiki-syntactic-sugar]".

-    * Modularizing by splitting into multiple files
+    * Modularizing by splitting into multiple files.

-* Collaboration
-    * Version control systems often handle many smaller files better than one big file, think merge-conflicts.

-* Code re-use
+        * Styles for huge websites probably grows unwieldy with time, splitting limits file sizes, both on disk and monitor space.

-    * Common parts can be extracted into separate files for re-use across multiple projects.
+        * Code re-use -- common parts can be extracted into separate files for re-use across multiple projects.

+        * Collaboration -- version control systems often handle multiple smaller files better than one very big file.
+Also, solving merge conflicts in small files seems easier somehow..

+* "Compiled" result
+    * The final source files that are used in production are generated by some kind of compiler, which means their structure and contents can be controlled in a separate process.
+    * Multiple files and above points must not necessarily mean poor performance or increased bandwidth requirements -- the "compiler" can be modified to counteract such problems.

 ### Cons